pekelund-dev/codex-test/docs/cloud-run-deployment.md

 # Deploying the Web Application to Google Cloud Run

 This guide walks through provisioning Google Cloud resources, deploying the application to Cloud Run, configuring DNS, and verifying connectivity with Firestore and other Google Cloud services.
 It contains both **Google Cloud Console** and **gcloud CLI** workflows.
-Use whichever best fits your workflow, but keep the variables consistent across both approaches.
+Use whichever best fits your workflow, but keep the variables consistent across both approaches so the personal receipt archive for Swedish retailers stays available in production.

 > 📈 Need a visual reference before diving into the steps?
 Review the [System Architecture Schematics](./system-architecture-diagrams.md) for high-level diagrams that outline service relationships, data flows, and deployment pipelines.